 10. Silence (Android: Free)

 If you're looking for an SMS/MMS app that offers a bit more security than your standard text message, check out Silence, an open-source Android app that takes the Axolotl encryption protocol pioneered by Signal and applies it to telephone-based SMS.

 Silence works just like your normal text messaging app, sending normal text messages to your contacts through SMS, with the option of sending encrypted SMS messages to other Silence users.

 But be forewarned: Signal itself dropped its efforts to build SMS/MMS secure messaging in 2015 because it decided it wouldn't be able to do it properly.
 Silence is, or was, trying to push forward where Signal chose not to.

-Silence is available in the Google Play Store, though it's blocked for American users, apparently due to trademark issues.
-However, that version hasn't been updated since March 2018.
+Silence is available in the Google Play Store, though American users won't be able to install it from there, apparently due to trademark issues.
+Also, the Google Play version hasn't been updated since March 2018.

 11. Dust (Android, iOS: Free)